 It is less expensive to add these ingredients to foods than it is to use combinations of other foods to achieve similar results, therefore you will tend to see these ingredients in cheaper products, or in products where a concentrated flavor is desired.
 They are found in dried bouillon cubes, powdered soup mixes, sauces, ham and chicken salad spreads, and some canned vegetables.
 They may also contribute to mouthfeel in canned soups, sauces, meats, or tomato juice, causing a sensation of higher viscosity which gives the products more “body” and even a perception of freshness.

 Umami, and therefore the addition of these ingredients, can help make foods more palatable, but only certain foods.
-It may help meat, fish, and vegetable products, but will not improve cereals, milk and dairy products, or sweet flavored products.
-A certain level of salt is necessary, in combination with unami enhancing substances, so that many products may contain more salt than would normally be present, or needed in the diet.
+It may help meat, fish, and vegetable products, but will not improve cereals, milk, and dairy products, or sweet flavored products.
+A certain level of salt is necessary, in combination with umami enhancing substances, so that many products may contain more salt than would normally be present, or needed in the diet.
 Therefore, food researchers have worked to find the minimum level of salt necessary to obtain the desired taste effects.

 Both GMP and IMP are supplied as odorless, colorless or white crystals, or as a white powder.
 They are soluble in water.
-They are considered safe for use in foods as long as they are purified to a proper degree and are only used a flavor enhancers.
+They are considered safe for use in foods as long as they are purified to a proper degree and are only used as flavor enhancers.